 TEDxYouth@CEHS aims to awaken and inspire Cape students and community members by presenting speakers with experiences and stories that offer new ways of creating a joyful, purposeful life.
-In the spirit of “ideas worth spreading,” TEDx is a program of local, self-organized events that bring people together to spark ideas, discussion and connections.
+In the spirit of “ideas worth spreading,” TEDx was created to foster local, self-organized events that bring people together to spark ideas, discussion and connections.
 In 2012 the CEHS Steering Committee piloted the very first TEDxYouth event in Maine, and has since staged three more.
+Our next event is scheduled for December 2020.
+Check back soon for details.

 Our most recent event on December 7, 2018 included the following performers and speakers: